tom-seddon/b2/doc/Debug-version.md

 - `p` - parasite RAM ($0000...$ffff)
 - `r` - parasite ROM ($f000...$ffff)

-An additional null prefix is also available, which has no effect.
-The debugger may sometimes print this to keep things aligned:

-- `_` - no effect

 The prefix displayed in the debugger is sometimes a redundant one.
 (For example, host address $0000 might be shown as ``m`$0000``, even though there's no other prefix it could have.)